katarinaa12138/Python-Project/proposal.md

 Through this project, our group wants to explore several Python skills and topics, such as file handling, directory management, and regular expressions.
 These topics are relevant to our project as they provide the foundation for our program’s functionality, which can be used to automate the process of file organization.
 In addition, we would also like to gain a better understanding of how to use the os and shutil libraries in Python, which can be used for file management.
 These libraries allow us to handle files and manage directories on computers.
 They also provide a range of functions, such as creating and deleting directories, copying and moving files, and listing directory contents.
 Thus, we would be able to enhance our knowledge of those topics by implementing and exploring these concepts and libraries in our project.
 ***
 ## Implementation Plan
-### Develop Command-Line Interface
->Implement Basic Input/Output Functionality
->>The first subtask of developing the command-line interface is to implement basic input/output functionality.
-This involves setting up a user prompt and input to accept user commands and implementing output functionality to display results to the user.
-Python's built-in input() function can be used to accept user input, while sys.stdout and print() can be used to display output.

->Design Menu Options for User Input
->>To create a user-friendly interface, it is important to design menu options for the user to select from.
-This involves creating a main menu and submenus for each option, and defining options and input validation rules to ensure that the user input is valid.
-The curses and cmd modules can be used to create menus and submenus, while argparse can be used to define options and input validation rules.

->Define Functions for Each Menu Option
->>Once the menu options have been designed, it is necessary to write functions to perform specific actions for each option.
-For example, a function might be created to identify and move files based on their file type.
-Python's os and shutil modules can be used to perform file operations, such as identifying file types and moving files to appropriate categories.

 ### Implement File Recognition and Organization Logic
 >Identify File Extensions and Types
 >>To automate the process of file organization, it is necessary to identify file extensions and types.
 This can be done using Python's mimetypes module, which maps filename extensions to MIME types.
 A list of file extensions can be defined for each file type, allowing the program to recognize and categorize files based on their extensions.